 4. Emotional and Psychological Impact

-IVF isn’t just physical, it can also be emotionally demanding.
-The hormones themselves may contribute to mood changes, but the stress of appointments, uncertainty, and the wait between embryo transfer and pregnancy testing can trigger anxiety or emotional strain.
-Many couples find counselling or support groups helpful during the IVF journey.
+IVF is not only physically demanding but can also be psychologically exhausting.
+The hormones themselves can contribute to mood swings, but the stress of appointments, uncertainty, and the wait between embryo transfer and pregnancy testing may provoke anxiety or emotional strain.
+Many couples find counseling or support groups helpful during the IVF journey.

 5. Tips to Cope with Side Effects

-Whether it’s bloating, mood swings, or stress, there are ways to manage side effects:
+Whether you’re experiencing things like bloating, mood changes, or stress, there are ways to cope:

 - Practice gentle exercise and relaxation techniques

-- Talk openly with your healthcare team about symptoms
+- Talk openly with your healthcare team about your symptoms

-- Lean on a support system – partner, friends, or a counsellor
+- To lean on a support system, a partner, friends, or a counselor.

 Frequently Asked Questions (FAQs)